-- b) If a subscription promotion includes a gift or product that is being claimed for ABC purposes (for example a bundled copy of a publication or access to a paid website) then the price paid must be allocated according to the following, moving down the list until one can be applied: - i) According to the specific terms of the offer. - ii) Where specific terms are not clear, by pro-rating the price according to the relative prices of the ABC claimed products. - iii) Where the specific terms are not clear and in the absence of a means of pro-rating the price paid, it should be divided equally between the number of ABC claimed products included in the sale. - Note: If you choose not to include in your ABC claim any Digital Edition copies sold as part of a bundle you may choose to treat the Digital Edition as a non-ABC claimed product.
-Therefore you can allocate the bundle price across the other ABC-claimed products.
+- c) If a subscription promotion includes a gift or product that is being claimed for ABC purposes (for example a bundled copy of a publication or access to a paid website) then the price paid must be allocated according to the following, moving down the list until one can be applied: - i) According to the specific terms of the offer. - ii) Where specific terms are not clear, by pro-rating the price according to the relative prices of the ABC claimed products. - iii) Where the specific terms are not clear and in the absence of a means of pro-rating the price paid, it should be divided equally between the number of ABC claimed products included in the sale.

-Claiming a print and Digital Edition copy
+Claiming a print and Digital Copy

-c) If a publication's digital edition copy is sold bundled as a package with the print copy (whether for a single issue or a subscription) then the treatment is as follows:
+- d) If a publication's Digital Copy is sold bundled as a package with the print copy (whether for a single issue or a subscription) then the treatment is as follows: - Reporting on a single certificate: You can only claim one of these copies per issue to be included in the average circulation.
+You may choose whether to claim either the print or the Digital Copy but you must adopt the same policy for all copies in the Reporting Period.